asusguy94/Porn-Organizer/README.md

 - The program is dependent on some libraries/files, but all of them should be within this repository
 - The program is heavily dependent on the structure of the files/folders, for more info check the [Wiki](../../wiki)
 - This project is **early in development**
-- If anyone needs help with anything reguarding the project, don't hesitate to ask!
+- If anyone needs help with anything regarding the project, don't hesitate to ask!
 - This project is loosely based on a Windows app, if you want to try that one here [Pornganizer](https://pornganizer.org)
   - This project uses some of the functionality similar to that program, but with a lot of folder/file automation.
-- I also have another version of this project for a hentai-version of this organizer, if that is somthing that anyone wants to use as well, I can upload that too.
+- I also have another version of this project for a hentai-version of this organizer, if that is something that anyone wants to use as well, I can upload that too.
 - Any help is appreciated...also with GitHub, as I'm quite new to the platform

 ## Requirements